Are you curious about Number Talks and want to see a Number Talk Lesson in action? If so, we’ve got you covered.

 After all students have a thumb up, ask them to turn to a friend and share both their answer and how they know their answer is true.Teach students to keep thinking after they have an answer.
 Ask students to either think of another answer to the problem presented (if applicable) or think of another way to solve the problem (i.e. use a different strategy).
 Have students put an additional finger up for each additional answer/idea they come up with.

 Ask students if anyone came up with a different answer, or came up with the same answer, but used a different strategy.
 Allow students to share and engage in discussion.
-After all students have had an opportunity to share their thinking with a partner, call on one to share their ideas aloud.
+After all, students have had an opportunity to share their thinking with a partner, call on one to share their ideas aloud.
 Record ideas.
-Ask students to show “me too” signal if they came up with the same answer using the same strategy.
+Ask students to show the “me too” signal if they came up with the same answer using the same strategy.

 It is important to accept all answers, right or wrong.